h44z/wg-portal/README.md

 ## What is out of scope

  * Generation or application of any `iptables` or `nftables` rules
- * Setting up or changing IP-addresses of the WireGuard interface
+ * Setting up or changing IP-addresses of the WireGuard interface on operating systems other than linux

 ## Application stack